icecubenz-open-mage/magpleasure_assignorder/README.md

 * Order Assignment email notification to customer and administrator

+## Differences from upstream

+* `Magpleasure_Common` and `Magpleasure_Info` _helper_ modules has been removed.
+Required code has been cherry-picked and introduced directly into this module.

 ## Credits, license and copyright

 This extension was originally developed by Magpleasure.